 Your Current Circumstances/ Essential

 - Experience; you have worked at Board/Operating Board/Executive Committee level, or as a senior line or functional specialist, senior management generalist or professional Project Manager/Programme Director.
-As implied by this list most functions and business leadership roles and project/programme management tasks translate well into Interim Management assignments, but some functions and sectors are in more regular demand than others, so we recommend you speak to the IMA members and see the 2010 Interim Management Association Market Audit for the latest market trends.
+As implied by this list most functions and business leadership roles and project/programme management tasks translate well into Interim Management assignments, but some functions and sectors are in more regular demand than others, so we recommend you speak to the IMA members for the latest market trends.

 - You need to be an expert in your field; with a background of progressive achievement, demonstrating clear success, budgetary and people responsibility.
 Recognised as credible and a high performer when measured against your peers, you will have a track record of real, quantifiable achievement, capable of contributing a wealth of knowledge and adding value from Day One, when matched to a suitable Interim assignment.
 For these reasons you have probably heard the IMA Members speak in terms of candidates needing to be “suitably over qualified.”

 - Focus on your main functional discipline and be clear on what you have to offer to clients by way of your past experience, successes and track record.

 - You are financially secure and able to manage periods when you are not billing.

 - You are unlikely to have worked for the same company for the majority of your

 - Interim Management is a career choice, not something to do whilst searching for a permanent job.